Native American language index

 going over and claiming to be related to them.)

-tribal tattoo.
-You run the risk of achieving exactly the opposite effect from the one you were hoping for: distancing yourself from
+Native American tribal tattoo.
+You run the risk of achieving exactly the opposite effect from the one you were hoping for:

 But What If I Want A Native American Tattoo Anyway?

-When I first put this page up some years ago, most of the tattoo-related email I received was from mixed-blood people wishing to get
+When I first put this page up in 2003, most of the tattoo-related email I received was from mixed-blood people wishing to get

-is intended for (and judging from their responses, it has been appreciated.)
-However, since that time tribal tattoo art has apparently really
+advice is intended for (and judging from their responses, it has been appreciated.)
+However, since that time tribal tattoo art has

 Well, you're going to have a hard time getting an authentically traditional Native American tribal tattoo if you really don't belong to